 Tenants, or residents with concerns about tenants, can call 023 8028 5222 or email firstname.lastname@example.org.

-Our Tenancy Management Team deal with a variety of tenancy and estate issues, including:
+Our tenancy management team deal with a variety of tenancy and estate issues.

 When a letting begins, we will meet with you and provide a copy of your agreement.
 This will confirm your rights and obligations.
 We will also confirm the rent and/or charges to be paid.
-Our Rents Team will contact you separately to arrange a visit.
+Our rents team will contact you separately to arrange a visit.
+Our current tenancy policy is available below.

 We want you to enjoy your home, so we will support you during your occupation of the property.
 We also want you to manage your occupation in a way that is respectful towards your neighbours and the local community.